-Ekene Ijeoma’s Black Mobility and Safety in the US course this fall includes a series of public guest lectures co-sponsored by ACT around living while Black.
+Ekene Ijeoma’s Black Mobility and Safety in the US course includes a series of public guest lectures co-sponsored by ACT around living while Black.
 The first semester’s topics will include birthing, breathing, sleeping, eating, and walking while Black; the second semester will include learning, voting, driving, working, and loving while Black.

 History of Now: Plagues and Pandemics

 This course focuses on the history of infectious disease, looking trans-nationally and across discipline at how plagues and pandemics have made an impact on human and non-human history.
 The course will have a round-table format, meeting for one-hour sessions each week with brief presentations by invited speakers followed by Q&A with enrolled students.
 The course will also be broadcast live as a webinar each week for the benefit of interested members of the larger MIT community and the public

 Eugene McDermott Award in the Arts at MIT Capstone Event with Thomas Heatherwick